0tii/TwitchRevenueSQLite/readme.md

 Specify `--all` in order to write all channel data to the database.
 Else only channels that have revenues > 0 will be stored.

-You will be prompted to paste the path to the 'all_revenues' subfolder of the twitch leak folder tree.
+You will be prompted to enter the path to the 'all_revenues' subfolder of the twitch leak folder tree.
 In order for this script to properly work, you must not alter the original folder tree.
+Both the full path to the target folder, as well as the relative path from the script directory are valid.

 ## Output